mkess-ivy/svncrwns-site-v2/_catalog/solely-supreme.md

 season				            : "1"
 category 						: website

+[//]: # (SEO Information)
-description: SVNCRWNS has worked with Solely Supreme to launch the artist platform sharing their story, their products, and their work as a visual artist.
+seo-description: SVNCRWNS has worked with Solely Supreme to launch the artist platform sharing their story, their products, and their work as a visual artist.

-keywords: production company, svncrwns, e-commerce, women-owned businesses, creative team, consulting, business operations, launch my brand, manage my brand, photography, videography, special projects
+seo-keywords: production company, svncrwns, e-commerce, women-owned businesses, creative team, consulting, business operations, launch my brand, manage my brand, photography, videography, special projects

 [//]: # (Work on Home Page)
 summary                         : "platform created for artist, Solely Supreme, to market him as an artist &mdash; a place to showcase his art, take orders for commission and advertise his product shop"